SyedImtiyaz-1/GetTechProjects/.github/ISSUE_TEMPLATE/feature-request-✨.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the bug**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the bug is.

-**Describe the solution you'd like**
+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you expected to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Screenshots**
+If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the problem here.

 🌟 **Note**: Please make sure to complete all the required tasks before submitting your contribution.